 Scientific name: Ostrya virginiana

-Common name: eastern hophornbeam
+Common name: American or Eastern hophornbeam

 Native: Yes